MeltwaterArchive/storyplayer/modules/provisioning/usingProvisioningEngine.md

 _usingProvisioningEngine()_ allows you to take a [provisioning definition](provisioning-definition.html) and apply it to one or more hosts.

+The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\UsingProvisioningEngine_.

 ## Behaviour And Return Codes

 If the action succeeds, the action returns control to your code, and does not return a value.